Overview

 not benefit client accounts.
 Some of these other products and services assist CCIA in

 managing and administering client’s accounts.
-These include software and other
+These include software and other technology

-for multiple client accounts); provide research, pricing information and other market data;
+multiple client accounts); provide research, pricing information and other market data;

 facilitate payment of CCIA fees from its’ clients accounts; and assist with back-office

 functions, recordkeeping and client reporting.
-Many of these services generally may be
+Many of these services generally may be used

-maintained at Schwab Institutional.
+Schwab Institutional.

 Schwab Institutional also makes available to CCIA other services intended to help CCIA

 manage and further develop its’ business enterprise.
-These services may include
+These services may include consulting,

-provided by Schwab, which may create a potential conflict of interest.
+Schwab, which may create a potential conflict of interest.

 Soft dollar benefits are not limited to those clients who may have generated a particular